L-Applin/livm/README.md

 LIVM stands for `LISP Virtual Machine`, as this VM is first intended to interpret a LISP langage.

-DISCLAMER: This is a project for fun, dont expect anything from it.
+DISCLAMER: This is a project for fun, don't expect anything from it.

+ASM examples can be found in the `src/test/resources` folder.

 ## Build
 ```bash